 You can even swap to a non-stimulant brand every couple of weeks and change your caffeine intake levels.
 The different ingredients will keep your body guessing and limit these plateaus.
+I would suggest

 How To Make Your Pre-Workout Work All The Time?

-Once you find a brand or formula that does work, the best thing you can do is to properly cycle it.
+Once you find a brand or formula that does work, the best thing you can do is to properly cycle pre-workout.
 This means using it on workout days as instructed and for up to 6 or 8 weeks only.

 Then you want to refrain from using a pre-workout at all for up to 3 weeks to allow your body to reset.
 After the reset phase, you can begin taking it again to maintain the effects and benefits pre-workouts can offer.